SUI-Components/sui/packages/sui-mono/README.md

 sui-mono release --github-user [username] --github-email [user email] --github-token [TOKEN]
 ```

-If you want the `package-lock.json` to be commited once the packages are released use the `--lock` flag.
+If you want the `package-lock.json` to be committed once the packages are released, use the --lock flag.

 ```sh
 sui-mono release --lock